Mansu123/Rice-Disease-Detection/README.md

 # Rice-Disease-Detection
-Rice Disease Detection using EfficieNet+VIT using Pytorch
+Rice Disease Detection with EfficieNet+VIT using Pytorch